-Many people choose to store cornbread in their pantry cupboards.
-A pantry cupboard or a bread box will work just fine for cornbread storage.
+Many people choose to store cornbread in their pantry cupboards, and a pantry cupboard or a bread box will work just fine.

 You want to keep the cornbread somewhere that’s dry and dark.
 This will keep the bread fresh for longer than simply leaving it on the counter.

-Just do your best to eat the cornbread as soon as you can so it doesn’t go to waste.
-Ideally, you’ll want to eat it the next day with dinner.
+Just do your best to eat it as soon as you can so it doesn’t go to waste.
+Ideally, you’ll want to eat it the next day with your dinner.

 Storing Cornbread in the Refrigerator

 Storing cornbread in the refrigerator is another common choice.
-This has the potential to extend the life of the cornbread a bit longer compared to just putting it in the pantry.
+This has the potential to extend the life of it a bit longer compared to just putting it in the pantry.

-You still need to wrap the cornbread in the same way as you would when storing it in the pantry.
-Ensure that the cornbread is wrapped properly with plastic or aluminum foil.
+You still need to wrap it in the same way as you would when storing it in the pantry.
+Ensure that it’s wrapped properly with plastic or aluminum foil.

 Then you can place it in a plastic food storage bag that will protect it.
 Next, you just need to find an appropriate location for the bread in the refrigerator.